 The Yankee Institute doesn’t take a position on guns, abortion or immigration.
-But if HB 5589 passes, we’ll be able to look up the position of every private individual who donates.
+But if HB 5526 passes, we’ll be able to look up the position of private individuals who donate to those causes.
 And so will everyone else, including government officials in Hartford and Washington.

 Tell your state representative RIGHT NOW that you don't want government to get between you and the causes you support.

 Transparency is for government.
 Privacy is for people.

 We’re leaders in government transparency, publishing the pensions and salaries of all state employees at CTSunlight.org.
 We’ll never back down when it comes to shining a light on how government works.
 But transparency is for government.
 Privacy is for people.
 What could possibly be gained from learning who gives to Planned Parenthood or the Connecticut Citizens Defense League?
 We know where these groups stand.
 Their views are no secret and no donation is likely to change their positions.